OSC4R-445/JavaScript-CadiF1/README.en.md

-# 🔐 Asignación 3 - Nivel 4: Autenticación con JavaScript y SweetAlert2
+# 🔐 Assignment 3 - Level 4: JavaScript Authentication with SweetAlert2

-### 📂 Archivos Principales
+### 📂 Main Files
 - [`Desaf3-JS4/index.html`](Desaf3-JS4/index.html)
 - [`Desaf3-JS4/desafio3_js4.js`](Desaf3-JS4/desafio3_js4.js)

 ---

-### 📌 Descripción
+### 📌 Description
-Este proyecto implementa un sistema de **autenticación simple** con JavaScript que permite:
+This project implements a **simple authentication system** using vanilla JavaScript that allows:
-- Registro de usuarios.
+- User registration.
-- Inicio y cierre de sesión.
+- Login and logout.
-- Manejo de sesiones con almacenamiento local (`localStorage`).
+- Session persistence via `localStorage`.
-- Alertas y confirmaciones interactivas con **SweetAlert2**.
+- Interactive dialogs with **SweetAlert2**.
-- Control de inactividad y cierre automático tras 15 segundos sin interacción.
+- Inactivity timeout with auto-logout after 15 seconds.

 ---

-### 🛠️ Funcionalidad Implementada
+### 🛠️ Features Implemented

-1. **Modal de Registro e Inicio de Sesión**
+1. **Login and Registration Modals**
-   - Registro con nombre, usuario, correo y contraseña.
+   - Register with name, username, email, and password.
-   - Inicio de sesión validando usuario y contraseña.
+   - Login with username and password validation.
-   - Validación contra datos existentes en `localStorage`.
+   - Prevents duplicate usernames or emails.

-2. **Gestión de Usuarios**
+2. **User Management**
-   - Datos iniciales precargados si no hay usuarios registrados.
+   - Initial user data is loaded if `localStorage` is empty.
-   - Al registrarse, se guarda el nuevo usuario en `localStorage`.
+   - New users are saved directly to `localStorage`.

-3. **Persistencia de Sesión**
+3. **Session Persistence**
-   - Si un usuario ya está logueado, se mantiene la sesión activa.
+   - Keeps users logged in across page reloads.
-   - Mensaje de bienvenida personalizado.
+   - Displays a personalized welcome message.

-4. **Control de Inactividad**
+4. **Inactivity Timeout**
-   - A los 10 segundos de inactividad, aparece una alerta de confirmación.
+   - After 15 seconds of inactivity, a confirmation prompt is shown.
-   - Si no hay respuesta en 10 segundos, se cierra la sesión automáticamente.
+   - If the user does not respond in 10 seconds, session is closed automatically.
-   - Cualquier interacción reinicia el temporizador.
+   - Any interaction resets the inactivity timer.

-5. **Cierre de Sesión**
+5. **Logout Functionality**
-   - Manual desde el botón "Cerrar sesión".
+   - Manual via "Logout" button.
-   - Automático por inactividad o cancelación de la alerta.
+   - Automatic after inactivity or alert cancellation.

 ---

-### 💡 Notas
+### 💡 Notes
-- Se utiliza `localStorage` para simular una base de datos persistente en el navegador.
+- Uses `localStorage` as a mock persistent user database.
-- SweetAlert2 mejora la experiencia del usuario en cada interacción.
+- SweetAlert2 provides a smooth and responsive user interaction experience.